whole-communities-whole-health/wcwh-repo-template/README.md

 ## Resources

 The file [GITFLOW.md](https://github.com/whole-communities-whole-health/wcwh-repo-template/blob/main/GITFLOW.md) in this repository has some tips on working with branches and pull requests in git.
+[FORMATTING.md](FORMATTING.md) has tips on working with markdown in Github.